hillaryychan/ulauncher-fzf/README.md

 * `start` - run Ulauncher with logging enabled
 * `dev` - run Ulauncher with no extensions and logging enabled

+## Contributing

+All contributions are welcome.
+Raise an issue or open a pull request.

 ## License

 This source code is licensed under the [MIT license](LICENSE).